mstksg/inCode/copy/entries/auto-chatbot.md

 One solution at this point is just to serialize individual modules that you do not see yourself changing...or even just serializing parts of the modules you don't see yourself changing.
-Then you can change each portion separately and not worry about migrtion issues.
+Then you can change each portion separately and not worry about migration issues.

 ~~~haskell
 chatBot :: MonadIO m => ChatBot m